lunafromthemoon/RenJS-V2/content/actions/effectAndAmbient/_index.md

 title = "Effects and Ambients" date =  2017-09-26T13:14:50-03:00
 weight = 11
+pre = "<b>2.11 </b>"
 +++

 These actions allow you to show visual and sound effects.
-The difference between them is _effect_ action is an instant effect that ends after its execution, and _ambient_ effects perdure over time.
+The difference between them is that _effect_ is a nuclear action that ends after its execution, while _ambient_ effects perdure over time.
 For example, an _effect_ can be a thunder, while an _ambient_ can be rain.

 ```yaml